symfony/symfony-docs/mailer.rst

 SendGrid            ``composer require symfony/sendgrid-mailer`` Sendinblue          ``composer require symfony/sendinblue-mailer``
 ==================  ==============================================

-.. versionadded:: 5.2

-    The Sendinblue integration was introduced in Symfony 5.2.

 Each library includes a :ref:`Symfony Flex recipe <symfony-flex>` that will add a configuration example to your ``.env`` file.
 For example, suppose you want to